 Lavender is blooming everywhere on our property and most of the neighbouring ones, too.
 And it is, of course, the inspiration for this lavender yogurt cake.
 I love the gorgeous scent of real lavender.
 Every time I walk past one of the beautiful purple shrubs, I can’t resist pinching off a bloom and rubbing it between my fingers for the amazing perfume.

 Lavender is an Edible Herb

 Because I like to find ways to use this abundance of lavender in my kitchen, I have, more than once, been asked the question “doesn’t it taste like soap?”
 Well, I wouldn’t know because I don’t eat soap, but people do associate lavender with scented soaps and lotions.
 Lavender though, is actually a herb, a member of the mint family.
-It brings a unique flavour, a little sweet and floral, to both sweet and savory dishes.
+It brings a unique flavour, a little sweet and floral, to both sweet and savoury dishes.
 If you’ve ever had anything seasoned with herbes de Provence, then you’ve probably tasted lavender.

 Check out some fun facts about lavender and it’s many uses here: 18 Lovely Things You Didn’t Know About Lavender

 Apparently, cooking with lavender is now trendy.
-Where I live, we didn’t realize it ever wasn’t, but I’m glad it’s now an in thing, so that more people get to know edible lavender.
+Where I live, we didn’t realize it ever wasn’t, but I’m glad it’s now an in-thing so that more people get to know edible lavender.

 What’s a Yogurt Cake?

 .A yogurt cake is very traditional in France, where they usually bake it in a loaf pan.
 It’s a nicely moist, dense cake, similar to a pound cake and just as versatile.
 You can dress it up with preserves or fresh fruit and whipped cream (I like to use it for a strawberry short-cake base) and once the cake is stale, it can be toasted.
 Think raspberry jam on warm toasted cake.
 Now that’s a breakfast treat, if not a healthy one.